jamasoftware-ps/py-jama-item-type-project-configurator/README.md

 # py-jama-item-type-project-configurator

+This project is allow users to add multiple item types to multiple Jama projects using a provided CSV file.

 Jama Software is focused on maximizing innovation success.
 Numerous firsts for humanity in fields such as fuel cells, electrification, space, autonomous vehicles, surgical robotics, and more all rely on Jama Connect® to minimize the risk of product failure, delays, cost overruns, compliance gaps, defects, and rework.
 Jama Connect uniquely creates Live Traceability™ through siloed development, test, and risk activities to provide end-to-end compliance, risk mitigation, and process improvement.
 Our rapidly growing customer base of more than 12.5 million users across 30 countries spans the automotive, medical device, life sciences, semiconductor, aerospace & defense, industrial manufacturing, financial services, and insurance industries.